-On September 14, 2011 the Company announced it received from Vale the \$US 100,000 option payment required to be made by the first anniversary of the option agreement.
-Vale also informed the Company that during the first year program on Mogote it completed detailed lithological and alteration mapping on the Zona Colorida and Stockwork Hill zones, rock sampling, petrography and PIMA work as well as 40 lines of geophysics including 32km of IP, 180km of ground magnetics, 51km of radiometrics and 170km of digital GPS surveying.
+On September 14, 2011 the Company announced it received from Vale the USD \$100,000 option payment required to be made by the first anniversary of the option agreement.
+Vale also informed the Company that during the first year program on Mogote it completed detailed lithological and alteration mapping on the Zona Colorida and Stockwork Hill zones, rock sampling, petrography and PIMA work as well as 40 lines of geophysics including 32 km of IP, 180 km of ground magnetics, 51 km of radiometrics and 170 km of digital GPS surveying.
 The geophysical surveys covered the central and a portion of the southern Mogote property.
-In Q1 2012, Vale commenced a planned 4,700m drill program at Mogote.
-Results are pending and drilling is on-going.